kikitech2/WEBDEV_POE/README.md

 # Sitemap - NEW UPDATE* PART 2

-Dr. Louis Kathan & Kathan Oncology sitemap ( Digram created in word document) (PART 1) (PART 2) I have made changes to the sitemaps layout .
+HopeCare Cancer Support & Awareness Centre's sitemap ( Digram created in word document) (PART 1) (PART 2) I have made changes to the sitemaps layout .
 The sitemap originally had images and a video on the index page and now i have added its location, services, social media links as well as the operating hours.
 On the about page it only displays the merchandise images and content about the company.
 I have added two new web pages where one displays the service content on the services page and the other displays booking appointments on the appointments page.
 The contact page only has the enquiry information since the location has now been moved to the index page.
 The first image is the origninal sitemmap that i have created in word document and the one beneath the origninal is the new updated version of the sitemap.

 # Origninal Sitemap - NEW UPDATE* PART 2